-Behavior modification is my absolute biggest kink, but it’s one that most people don’t know much about or think of as an independent kink.
-It combines my love for submission, my studies in the field of psychology, and the on-going process of making myself a better human being.
+Behavior modification is one of my biggest kinks, but it’s one that most people don’t know much about or think of as an independent kink.
+It combines my love for submission, my studies in the field of psychology, and the on-going process of making myself a better person.

 Before I jump into the way this works as a kink, I find it’s important to first understand behaviorism as an academic subject.